STANDARD CONDITIONS OF TRADING

-4.7 The letter must be as detailed as possible, showing all the variances of the loads.
+4.7 The letter must be as detailed as possible, showing all variances of the loads.
 The additional cost per load for insurance will be supplied on presentation of the said letter.
 In the absence of this letter, the contractor is deemed not to have taken out insurance for and on the client’s behalf, and the client is accordingly deemed to carry its own insurance.

 4.8 It shall not be obligatory upon the CONTRACTOR to effect insurance on any goods being handled or stored by it except upon express instructions given in writing by the client, and all insurance effected by the CONTRACTOR is subject to the usual exceptions and conditions of the policies of the insurance company or underwriter taking the risk.
 The CONTRACTOR shall not be under any obligation to affect a separate insurance on each consignment but may declare each on any open or general policy.
 Should the insurers dispute their liability for any reason, the insured shall have recourse against the insurers only and the CONTRACTOR shall not be under any responsibility or liability in relation thereto, notwithstanding that the premium upon the policy may not be at the same rate as that charged by the CONTRACTOR or paid to the CONTRACTOR by its client.

-4.9 In all cases where there is a choice of tariff rates of premium offered by carriers, warehousemen, underwriters or others, depending upon the value declared or the extent of the liability assumed by the carrier, warehousemen, underwriter or other person, it shall be in the entire discretion of the CONTRACTOR as to what declaration, if any, should be made and what liability, if any, should be imposed on the carrier, warehousemen, underwriter or other people, unless express instructions in writing are timeously given by the client.
+4.9 In all cases where there is a choice of tariff rates of premium offered by carriers, warehousemen, underwriters or others, depending upon the value declared or the extent of the liability assumed by the carrier, warehousemen, underwriter or other person, it shall be in the entire discretion of the CONTRACTOR as to what declaration, if any, should be made and what liability, if any, should be imposed on the carrier, warehousemen, underwriter or other person, unless express instructions in writing are timeously given by the client.

-5. ABNORMAL LOADS Quotations for abnormal indivisible loads are offered subject to the following special conditions:
+Quotations for abnormal indivisible loads are offered subject to the following special conditions: